Vyral/roman-kushmakov/_posts/2018-10-10-whats-going-on-in-the-phoenix-market.md

 {% include youtube.html %}

-In the greater Phoenix area this September, active listings were at 19,143.
+In the Greater Phoenix Area this September, active listings were at 19,143.
 Comparing this to September of 2017, when there where 19,921, our current numbers represent a 3.9% drop in active listings.

 There were 9,042 new listings on the market in September, which was a 6.3% decrease from this same time last year, when there were 9,646.